rock-simulation/mars/doc/tutorials/basic/basic_tutorial.rst

     ending to "Wheel.001" for the duplication.
 Of course you can set the name to what ever you like.

-17. Also create the last two remaining wheels by duplicating one of the first.
+18. Also create the last two remaining wheels by duplicating one of the first.
 Position the four wheels at the four lower corners of the box.

-18. Do not forget to change the value of the "node2" in each of the copied helper objects' custom property.
+19. Do not forget to change the value of the "node2" in each of the copied helper objects' custom property.

-19. By default each joint is automatically associated with a servo motor.
-To change the motor type to a PID motor you need to create another custom property called "motor_type" and set its value to "2" (note that you might need to increase the "Max" value in the custom property)

 20. Add the custom properties "filename" and "path" to the World and fill in where you want to export the scene to.
-Ideally, this should be an empty directory because bside the .scn file the .obj and .scene files are also expotred for debuging purposes.
+Ideally, this should be an empty directory because bside the .scn file the .obj and .scene files are also exported for debuging purposes.

     .. image:: screenshots/world_properties.png
       :width: 80%